-Cable glute kickbacks is an exercise that though may look easy, it takes skill and coordination.
+Cable kickbacks is an exercise that though may look easy, it takes skill and coordination.
 It is a lot tougher than you may realise.

 Why Do Cable Glute Kickbacks?